waynedunkley/OneForm/README.txt

 How To Us
 ==========================
 1. Upload all files and reference.
-2. Make sure validation.js is linked to after the jQuery script.
+2. Make sure validation.js is called after the jQuery script.
 3. Copy form into website
-4. Set the $mailTo variable in mailform.php to the email you would like form submission to go to.
+4. Set variables in the head of mailform.php. ie.
 5. (optional) Change formCode: The form code in the hidden form field MUST match the formCode in simpleform.js

+For required fields, include a blank 'required' attribute in the input field.
+Example: <input type="text" name="name" id="form-name" required>

+simpleform.js only needs to be edited if form ID, form security code or submit button ID has been changed.

 Limitations
 ==========================
-- can only use one form per page
+- can only use one form per page.
+RESOLUTION: To get around this duplicate form and files and rename them.

 History